jkobierczynski/hackthebox/valentine/valentine.md

 ![ImgPlaceholder](screenshots/web-secure-heartbleed.png)

-We do a vulnerability scan using nmap and this is indeed confirmed, and find also the POODLE vulnerability:
+We do a vulnerability scan using nmap and this is indeed confirmed, and find also the POODLE and the DROWN vulnerability:

 ```
 ssl-heartbleed: